Homesynck/homesynck-server/README.md

 - Turn-based video games

 ## How does it work?
 Clients send messages to directories hosted on a Homesynck server.
 Homesynck takes note of the order in which it received messages for each directory.
-Then it sends messages back to clients connected to a directory and indicates in which order they should be processed.
+Then it sends the messages back to clients and indicates to them in which order messages should be processed.
+At the end, clients connected on a same directory are garanteed to have received the same messages in the same order.

 Official clients, called SDKs, are available and can be imported into most pieces of software.